Good Books for Catholic Husbands and Fathers

 Catholic Motherhood and Parenting

 I also love Dr. Popcak’s Beyond the Birds and the Bees: Raising Sexually Whole and Holy Kids as a practical, how-to guide for teaching kids about sexuality from a Theology of the Body perspective.
+More of my favorite books on this subject on this list: Great Books about Sexual Education and Theology of the Body for Catholic Parents

 The Temperament God Gave Your Kids: Motivate, Discipline, and Love Your Children by Art and Laraine Bennett brings the classical concept of four temperaments into the modern day and age.
 Complete with quizzes and plenty of examples of each temperament, this book will help you understand how best to parent your children’s different personality types.
 I also highly recommend the Bennett’s book on temperaments for adults: The Temperament God Gave You: The Classic Key to Knowing Yourself, Getting Along with Others, and Growing Closer to the Lord.